Get

 Buyer’s Guide: Picking the Best Low-Protein Dog Food

 When it comes to shopping for appropriate dog food, your choices may seem overwhelming, especially for a low-protein diet.
-Not all dogs require a low-protein diet, and we recommend checking with your veterinarian to ensure it’s warranted before switching.
+Not all dogs require a low-protein diet, and we recommend checking with a veterinarian to ensure it’s warranted before switching.
 That said, let’s dive deeper into what to look for in a low-protein diet for your dog and address any questions you may have.

 Why Would a Dog Require a Low-Protein Diet?